VIC.GOV.AU | Policy and Advisory Library

 3.3 Sponsored travel

-Sponsorship agreements should specify in writing that school acceptance of the sponsorship is not a general endorsement of the organisation or its products by DET or the school, and that the arrangement must not be promoted or publicised as such.
+Sponsorship agreements should specify in writing that school acceptance of the sponsorship is not a general endorsement of the organisation or its products by DE or the school, and that the arrangement must not be promoted or publicised as such.

 4. Travel approvals